-In cases you can’t break free from the flooding at that moment, acknowledge that you can’t stop thinking and arguing.
+In cases where you can’t break free from the flooding, simply acknowledge that you can’t stop thinking and arguing.
 Tell them that you’d like to talk at a later time, leave, and regroup.
-Try again after you have repeated the earlier steps.
+Try again after you have repeated the previous steps.

 Prepare in advance.

 If you feel a tough situation is coming, practice taking yourself out of flooding.
-Develop resistance to flooding or you can train yourself to snap out of it.
+Develop resistance to flooding so you can train yourself to snap out of it.

 To handle flooding in others: